nickeblewis/nicklewis-net-8/web/blog/ideas.md

 # Code
 My main source of income as a freelance/contractor is writing code (sites and apps) and mostly using the ubiqutous JavaScript, it's what this site is built upon (Gridsome).
 It is in itself a rapidly expanding, fast developing industry and in order to stay up-to-date, I find writing about it helps.
 There will be a multitude of articles here about this, there is no doubt!

+I would love to make some extra revenue out of building online courses and e-books, so capturing my thoughts and ideas against this website is the best way of doing that.

 ## code explorations

 List of concepts I wish to explore and share with other developers out there, mostly around Vue and JS:

 - What's coming up for VueJS in 2020?
+Well v3 is almost here or is it here?
 - Gridsome, Gatsby and so on
 - Alternatives to Gridsome
 - Sanity.io